JeremyRubin/utxos.org/content/deployment.md

 ## Taproot Tapscript Extension

 This version of `OP_CHECKTEMPLATEVERIFY` builds on Tapscript's proposed `OP_SUCCESS{X}` script upgrade mechanism.
 Therefore `OP_CHECKTEMPLATEVERIFY` is only available within Tapscript.
+There are use cases where bare scripts may be desirable.

-Deployment would only be possible after or with Taproot's deployment.
+Deployment would only be possible after or with Taproot's deployment, which is presently uncertain.

-Given the uncertainty with Taproot's deployment, the `OP_NOP4` deployment strategy has been drafted.
+For these reasons, the `OP_NOP4` deployment strategy has been drafted.

 ### Links